Study Shows How City Parks Can Help Improve Health

 The new report recommends both physical changes and new programs to help local residents use their parks, and thus be healthier.
 It also includes 14 case studies, among them:

-Los Angeles - Fitness zones are easy-to-use, accessible outdoor gyms that only need a gravity-and-resistance weight system.
+Los Angeles – Fitness Zone® installations are easy-to-use, accessible outdoor gyms that only need a gravity-and-resistance weight system.
 They require no electricity and promote health by requiring people to use their own body weight for exercising different muscles.

 San Francisco – Closure of John F. Kennedy Drive in Golden Gate Park on Sundays caused use of the park to more than double, compared to Saturdays.
 The road is the main thoroughfare through the park.